 No or some school

+Unknown

 Direct these UI claimants to TWC’s Digital Skills Building web page for information on accessing no-cost resources to help build digital skills, including how to locate the nearest Workforce Solutions Office.

 LF: Boards may outreach additional UI claimants who may benefit from digital skills training or retraining using the Rider 47 Targeted Skill Building Tool, which is available through the TWC Tableau Report List.
 Attachment 1, titled Navigating the Rider 47 Targeted Skill Building Tool, includes instructions for navigating this tool and provides examples of best practices.

+Artificial Intelligence Literacy

+LF: Boards may:

+develop and include AI-related goals or objectives as a valuable component of employment planning for participants;

+identify eligible training providers that offer AI-related training programs tied to local target occupations, prioritizing those that lead to industry-recognized credentials;

+incorporate AI competencies into local planning, particularly digital literacy, digital resilience, and responsible AI usage; and

+identify work experience and work-based learning opportunities in AI-related occupations, as well as occupations that may incorporate AI into job duties.

+LF: Boards may reference the Building Blocks Model available through DOLETA’s Competency Model Clearinghouse when conducting workforce planning, as it includes a Basic Computer Skills competency block that incorporates expectations related to AI.

 INQUIRIES: